linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 # Desktop Environment|../common/deepin-system.svg|

 ## Overview
-deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd. WPS Office, Text Editor, Google Chrome and other deepin featured applications have been preinstalled.
-It allows you to experience a variety of recreational activities, but also to meet your daily needs.
-With continually improved and perfected functions, we believe deepin will be loved and used by more and more users.
+deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd. Deepin comes pre-installed with WPS Office, a Text Editor, Google Chrome and other deepin featured applications.
+Deepin allows you to experience a variety of recreational activities, but also to meet your daily needs.
+With continually improved and perfected functions, we believe deepin will be loved and get used by more and more users.

 ![1|desk](jpg/desk.jpg)

 ### Welcome

-When you login deepin for the first time, a welcome program will automatically start.
-You can watch the introduction video to get deepin new features, select desktop mode and icon theme, enable window effect, and know more about deepin.
+When you login to deepin for the first time, a welcome program will automatically start.
+You can watch the introduction video to get deepin new features, choose a desktop mode and icon theme, enable window effect, and get to know more about deepin.

 ![0|welcome](jpg/welcome.jpg)